 Introduction to Southampton, Massachusetts

 Southampton, Massachusetts, in Hampshire county, is 8 miles NW of Chicopee, Massachusetts (center to center) and 85 miles W of Boston, Massachusetts.
-Part of the surrounding Springfield metro area, Southampton is home to some 5,387 residents.
+Southampton is part of the surrounding Springfield metro area.

 Southampton was initially a precinct of Northampton.
 Judah Hutchinson and Thomas Porter, who were the first settlers, established their home in 1732, and the first church was organized in 1743.
 Southampton, which was incorporated in 1753, held its first town meeting in 1773, in which residents chose the name "Southampton" for their community.
 According to records, the name was inspired by the city of Southampton in England.